ayvacs/dimwit/README.md

 Mess around with images and GIFs on Discord!
 Dimwit is a Discord bot that introduces numerous funny image-related commands.
 Written in TypeScript.

+* Multiple image-related commands, and a small set of useful utility commands
+  * All features fully work with all widely-used image formats, including GIFs
+* A cache that allows users to select an already-uploaded image to use in their command without re-uploading it
+  * The cache automatically saves, persisting between sessions

 ## Hosting

 ### Requirements